DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (a) The experience must satisfy the requirements of R 338.615.

-(b) Only experience obtained by an individual who holds a temporary license in a
+(b) The experience must be obtained by an individual who has a temporary license in a

-supervised postgraduate clinical situation approved under R 338.615 may count toward
+supervised postgraduate clinical situation approved under R 338.615.

-then he or she shall submit a plan for the new supervised postgraduate clinical situation
+applicant shall provide an updated plan for the supervised postgraduate clinical situation

-on a form provided by the department that is signed by a speech-language pathologist
+on a form provided by the department that complies with the requirements under subrule

 (5) The department may issue a nonrenewable temporary license under this rule for a